avilog/egboost/README.md

 # Installation
 To install, clone the repository and make sure to install all the required python modules.

 XGBoost: We modified its code, so we need to build from source.
+There are 2 options:
+- Use our precompiled directory - *xgboost_compiled*.
+No need to change anything.
+- Compile yourself.
+Delete the folder *xgboost_compiled*. rename *xgboost* to *xgboost_compiled*.
-Please run:
+And please run:
 ```
 git submodule update --init --recursive
 cd xgboost